el-ethan/sabermetrics-cheatsheet/README.md

 ## Notes

+* From FanGraphs:
-* "BABIP allows us to see if a hitter seems to be getting a boost from poor defense or good luck or getting docked for facing good defenses and having bad luck."[<sup>1</sup>](https://library.fangraphs.com/pitching/babip/)
+  > BABIP allows us to see if a hitter seems to be getting a boost from poor defense or good luck or getting docked for facing good defenses and having bad luck.
+  >...
-* "pitchers with a high BABIP are most likely victims of poor defense or bad luck, and neither is the pitcher’s fault."
+  > pitchers with a high BABIP are most likely victims of poor defense or bad luck, and neither is the pitcher’s fault.

 ## Context: